EComToken853/EComToken/README.md

 - **Blockchain-Powered**: Implements decentralized token management.
 - **Secure Infrastructure**: Designed with security best practices for handling e-commerce transactions.
 - **Developer-Friendly**: Includes comprehensive tools and scripts for deployment and testing.
+- **Escrow Contract**: Supports secure transactions between parties by leveraging escrow functionalities.

+## Tokenomics

+- **Name**: ECom Token
+- **Symbol**: ECOM
+- **Initial Supply**: 100 million tokens
+- **Transaction Fee**: A fee of 1% is applied to transactions.
+- **Merchant Whitelisting**: Specific merchants can be whitelisted for exclusive functionalities.

+## Known Risks or Areas for Review

+- **Security Risks**:
+  - Blacklist Feature: Certain addresses can be blacklisted, preventing them from participating in token transfers.
+  - Escrow Contract: Relies on proper deployment and settings for secure operations.

+- **Development Practices**:
+  - Proper configuration of environment variables (e.g., `TOKEN_ADDRESS`) is critical.

+- **Gas Costs**:
+  - Deployment and transaction costs are logged for efficiency analysis.

 ## Recent Updates